enkidevs/curriculum/lua/lua-core/operators-in-lua-iii/README.md

-name: Relational Operators
+name: Logical Operators

-description: Learn about Relational Operators in Lua
+description: Learn about what Operators are and Logical Operators in Lua.

 aspects:
   - introduction